PANCE Blueprint Musculoskeletal (8%)

 • Pain with reaching or lifting

-• pain with overhead motions
+• Pain with overhead motions

 • Will have positive impingement tests: check the subscapular nerve and the supraspinatus

-• Crepitus with ROM
+• Crepitus with range of motion

-• X-ray may show a subacromial spur
+DX: X-ray may show tendonc calcification or a subacromial spur

-Shoulder Bursitis
+Subacromial Bursitis

 • Aspirate if fever, diabetic or immunocompromised